bwalchen/DengueFeverPredictions/README.md

 ## Data Preparation

 We see that lacking values were filled with `NaN`.
-Initially we considered dropping all rows that contain any nulls.
+Initially, we considered dropping all rows that contain any nulls.
 After some consideration we realized that we would be losing a lot of data if we did so.
 Our strategy will be to make a temporary data frame for each model we use.
 Each of these will drop rows with nulls **only** if the variable being used for that row is a null.
+A nice aspect to mention is that a library that we are using, matplotlib, automatically deals with NaN and None values by dropping it and not visualizing it.
+Omitting NaN values will help us avoid any dirt data.

-Added a new variable `new_avg_temp_c` to the data frame that averages both `station_avg_temp_c` and `reanalysis_avg_temp_k`.
+We added a new variable `new_avg_temp_c` to the data frame.
+This value consists of the averages between `station_avg_temp_c` and `reanalysis_avg_temp_k` in order to find a common grounf for temperature between the datasets.